puppetlabs/relay-rfcs/content/0006-integration-layout/rfc.md

 * Examples
 * Contributing

-### Actions
+### Container images

-Each kind of action (query, step, and trigger) has its own metadata format that share a common structure to identify the Docker image to use as a base for the action.
+Each kind of container image (query, step, and trigger) has its own metadata format that share a common structure.

-Each action in an integration has its own directory corresponding to the slug for the action.
-This directory contains metadata for the action as well as any files needed for the action.
+Each container image in an integration has its own directory corresponding to its slug.
+This directory contains metadata as well as any additional files needed for building and running.

-As a convenience to authors, we provide one normalization feature: if no extra files are needed for a given action, the structure `actions/<type-plural>/<name>[@version]/<type>.yaml` may be abbreviated to `actions/<type-plural>/<name>[@version].yaml`.
+As a convenience to authors, we provide one normalization feature: if no extra files are needed for a container image, the structure `<type-plural>/<name>[@version]/<type>.yaml` may be abbreviated to `<type-plural>/<name>[@version].yaml`.
 If both the abbreviated YAML file and directory exist simultaneously, the directory takes priority and a warning shall be emitted by developer tooling.

 #### README

-Each action may include a `README.md` file.
-If present, it should include an overview of the action, including usage examples, in markdown format.
+Each container image may include a `README.md` file.
+If present, it should include an overview of the image, including usage examples, in markdown format.

-Like the top-level README, we'll provide a template for each kind of action.
-All templates will include a section for examples; some actions may have additional sections.
+Like the top-level README, we'll provide a template for each kind of image.
+All templates will include a section for examples; some images may have additional sections.

 #### Versioning

-An action itself only has one version identifier: a major version.
+A container image itself only has one version identifier: a major version.
 The major version represents API compatibility only.
-That is, if any inputs (spec) or outputs of an action change, the version must be incremented.
+That is, if any of its inputs (spec) or outputs (including, for example, event data) change, the version must be incremented.
 Otherwise, it can stay the same.

 Versioning in integrations is somewhat nuanced because we're trying to solve two pragmatic problems:

 1. We don't want integration authors to be stuck in version hell.
-We want to avoid having to bump the major version of an integration if one action has an incompatible change.
-We also want to avoid authors having to mess with individual version numbers in each action.
+We want to avoid having to bump the major version of an integration if one image has an incompatible change.
+We also want to avoid authors having to mess with individual version numbers for each image.
-2. Users need to be able to quickly find the version of an action that supports what they need.
+2. Users need to be able to quickly find the version of a container image that supports what they need.
 Once they find it, they depend on it not to arbitrarily break (semantic versioning).

-The solution is combining multiple pieces of information, some from the integration and some from the action.
-The complete version identifier for an action is the tuple of the integration release channel, the action major version, and the integration version.
+The solution is combining multiple pieces of information, some from the integration and some from the image metadata.
+The complete version identifier for a container image is the tuple of the integration release channel, the image's major version, and the integration version.
 For example, for the GitHub integration on the beta channel with release version `v20200408` and the step `issue-create` with major version 3, the full version identifier is `(beta, 3, v20200408)`.

 In general, we expect users to stick with expressing their version requirements in terms of a release channel (usually defaulting to stable) and a major